Maintenance · 5 min watch

 Replace broken fence pickets

-Wind, impact, or rot — a few broken pickets don't need a full panel replacement.
+Wind, impact, or rot, a few broken pickets don't need a full panel replacement.
+Here is how to match the wood and swap broken fence pickets in an afternoon.

 What you'll learn